 In this final part of our digital sport and fan engagement series, we discuss smartphone apps.
-With over 5 billion mobile devices on the planet and 2.5 billion of these are smartphones, this provides an incredible opportunity for sports clubs to engage with fans on a global scale.
+With around 4 billion smartphones on the planet, this provides an incredible opportunity for sports clubs to engage with fans on a global scale.

 Smartphone apps are software applications downloaded from a store on to the device.
 They vary from social media apps, torches, fitness, train times, news, games and many more.
 Apps can be downloaded from an app store depending on which smartphone you own.
-Apple and Android phones are the most popular and their app stores contain almost 3 billion apps.
+Apple and Android phones are the most popular and their app stores contain many billion of apps.

 Smartphone app growth